-I’m going to keep it short, give you an overview on the 16-8 diet, why I favour it over longer fasting periods, and how you can quickly and easily implement it into your lifestyle.
-In fact, 16:8 intermittent fasting is at the centre of my 1:1 online nutrition coaching programs.
+I’m going to keep it short, give you an overview of the 16-8 diet, why I favor it over longer fasting periods, and how you can quickly and easily implement it into your lifestyle.
+In fact, 16:8 intermittent fasting is at the center of my 1:1 online nutrition coaching programs.
 If you’d like to know more, submit a consultation form HERE.

 How Do You Lose Weight Intermittent Fasting With The 16 8 Diet?